Your Source for Dry Ice Solutions

 • CO2 is heavier than ordinary atmospheric air so, when CO2 is present, it displaces oxygen in insufficiently ventilated rooms and may cause suffocation.

-• CO2 concentrations of 3-5% cause headaches, fast breathing and discomfort.
+• CO2 concentrations of 3-5% cause headaches, rapid breathing, and discomfort

-• Higher concentrations of 8-10% cause headaches, nausea, cramps and potentially may cause unconsciousness, suffocation or respiratory arrest.
+• Higher concentrations (8-10%) lead to headaches, nausea, cramps, and potentially may cause unconsciousness, suffocation, or respiratory arrest.

 Proper ventilation